-- 3 The amount of deferred incentives awarded to the former CEO & Managing Director and Senior Executives in 2018-19 relates only to the interest accrued in 2018-19 from the 2015-16 cash-based deferral.
-The deferred equity portion of the 2018-19 STI is outlined in 'Share-based payments Deferred STI'. - 4 Other long-term benefits refer to long service leave accruals. - 5 This includes the payment on cessation of employment that will be paid to Mr Cameron.
+- 1 Non-monetary benefits include costs met by the Suncorp Group for spouse airfares and rebates on insurance premiums. - 2 Other short-term benefits refer to annual leave accruals. - The amount of deferred incentives awarded to the former CEO & Managing Director and Senior Executives in 2018-19 relates only to the interest accrued in 2018-19 from the 2015-16 cash-based deferral.
+The deferred equity portion of the 2018-19 STI is outlined in 'Share-based payments Deferred STI'. - ${\tt 4} \quad {\tt Other long-term benefits\ refer\ to\ long\ service\ leave\ accruals}.$ - 5 This includes the payment on cessation of employment that will be paid to Mr Cameron.
 It represents the balance of his payment in lieu of notice which will be paid in accordance with contractual commitments.
-Mr Cameron will receive no other benefits on cessation of employment. - 6 STI deferred into equity-settled rights is expensed to the profit & loss from the start of the performance period to the end of the deferral period. - 7 Equity granted refers to grants under the LTI Plan and RSP.
+Mr Cameron will receive no other benefits on cessation of employment. - 6 STI deferred into equity-settled rights is expensed to the profit & loss from the start of the performance period to the end of the deferral period.

+7 Equity granted refers to grants under the LTI Plan and RSP.
 Awards are expensed to the profit & loss based on the fair value at grant date over the period from grant date to vesting date.
-The assumptions underpinning these valuations are set out in note 11 to the financial statements.

-8 Mr Johnston was appointed Acting CEO during the reporting period and his remuneration was varied effective 26 May 2019.
-He held the role of CFO for the balance of - 2018-19 and served as a KMP for the entire financial year. - 9 Mr Robson was appointed Acting CFO during the reporting period and his remuneration was varied effective 26 May 2019.
+The assumptions underpinning these valuations are set out in note 11 to the financial statements. - 8 Mr Johnston was appointed Acting CEO during the reporting period and his remuneration was varied effective 26 May 2019.
+He held the role of CFO for the balance of - 2018-19 and served as a KMP for the entire financial year.

+9 Mr Robson was appointed Acting CFO during the reporting period and his remuneration was varied effective 26 May 2019.
 He held the role of Deputy CFO for the balance of 2018-19.
 Remuneration disclosures above have been pro-rated and reflect the time that he served as a KMP. - 10 Mr Cameron ceased being a KMP on 26 May 2019.
 He remains employed in an advisory capacity until 9 August 2019.